Yingjia-Wan/BERT-predict-crosslingual-human-attention/cross_lingual_relative_importance-main/README.md

 ### 6. modified the extractor_all and data_extractor_geco_ch to process the geco_ch separately

 ### 7. run data_extractor_geco_ch before extract_all to write the two files with tokenized data: eco_ch_relfix_averages.txt, geco_ch_sentences.txt (*)

-  a. debugging:
+- debugging:
-    import error: need to pip install openpyxl filenotfound error: modified the reading sentence function by changing the file destination to the abosolute path filenotfound errors: this happens constantly when we independently run the data_extractor_geco_ch separately.
-Needed to change all the destination to ones with the absolute path to avoid trouble. type error in line 58:  subj_data = pd.read_csv(dir+file, delimiter=',') -> subj_data = pd.read_csv(relfix_dir + file, delimiter=',') [THIS SEEMS TO BE A TYPO FROM THE ORIGINAL CODE.]
+    import error: need to pip install openpyxl

+    filenotfound error: modified the reading sentence function by changing the file destination to the abosolute path

+    filenotfound errors: this happens constantly when we independently run the data_extractor_geco_ch separately.
+Needed to change all the destination to ones with the absolute path to avoid trouble.

+    type error in line 58:  subj_data = pd.read_csv(dir+file, delimiter=',') -> subj_data = pd.read_csv(relfix_dir + file, delimiter=',') [THIS SEEMS TO BE A TYPO FROM THE ORIGINAL CODE.]

-  b. data_extractor_geco_ch can be called to run in the extract_all.py.
+- data_extractor_geco_ch can be called to run in the extract_all.py.
 HOwever, the calling function is commented in extract_all.py, as we suggest to extract the corpus data first to gain relfix and sentence.
 This is because of two reasons:
+-
     (1) both data_extractor_geco_ch and extract_saliency/attention take exceptionally long; (E.G., REAIDNG GECCO_CH CORPUS FILE： ABOUT 10 MINUTES； EXTRACT_SALIENCY FOR ONE CORPUS: 4H)

     (2) due to variations in corpus configuration, error easily occur in data_extractor of a new corpus.

 - Recommened steps: